schalkburger/toggle-mute/README.md

-# toggle-mute-ahk
+# Toggle Microphone Mute AutoHotkey Script

-Toggle Microphone Mute AutoHotkey Script
+AutoHotkey script to mute and unmute your microphone